 With Her Greatest of the great Powers, energies and zeal She went on defending Herself from all of them.
 At the same time, she with the Powers of Her Divine Deadly Weapons struck and cut demons to numerous pieces.
 No demons could fight her and win.
 They were in chaos and were easily defeated and captured.
 Many were beheaded, many suffered brutal death with the loss of their eyes, loss of their upper and lower limbs and even after profuse bleeding.

 Devi’s totem, the Lion swelling its mane, growling in anger and turning into its real ferocious form went on jumping over the demons and killing them in thousands with its razor-sharp, wild teeth and claws.
 Many mahausuras were also amputated and beheaded.
 Mahishasur was shocked and enraged by the disastrous events on the battlefield.
 The Devi Durga sensing his weakness killed rest of the demons more violently.

 Along with all the demons, all the elephants and all the horses suffered ruthless death; all the chariots were destroyed to heaps and piles.
-Large pool of blood began to flow in the middle of the battlefield and came out to create a large body of river all over the Heaven and the Earth.
+A large pool of blood began to flow in the middle of the battlefield and came out to create a large body of the river all over the Heaven and the Earth.